xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n021 - **Find the next perfect square!** DIDN'T SOLVED IT AT FIRST TRY!!!!!

 n022 - **Binary Addition** DIDN'T SOLVED IT AT FIRST TRY!!!!!

+n023 - **Sum of odd numbers** DIDN'T SOLVED IT AT FIRST TRY!!!!!
+Weird math exercise, leave it aside for now